Pain Control In Dogs And Cats

 Lots of my articles are plagiarized and altered on the web to market products and services.
 There are never ads running or anything for sale with my real articles.
 Try to stay with the ones that begin with http://www.2ndchance.info/ in the URL box or find all my articles at ACC.htm.

 You should never give your pet the medications I write about without expert, hands-on advice from your local veterinarian.
 Do not give doses higher than recommended.
-Do not give your pet medications that are sitting around your house and do not mix medications without first discussing it with your veterinarian.
-Any medication that is powerful enough to stop pain is also powerful enough to cause serious side effects when it is given to an animal for which it was not intended or in too large a dose.Your veterinarian job is to supply you with options and medications, you job is to decide which ones are working best in your pet.
+Do not give your pet medications that are just sitting around your house and do not mix medications without first discussing it with your veterinarian.
+Any medication that is powerful enough to stop pain is also powerful enough to cause serious side effects when it is given to an animal for which it was not intended or in too large a dose.Your veterinarian job is to supply you with options and medications, your job is to decide which ones are working best in your pet.

 All of us know that pets experience the same pain that we do.
 We will never be able to prove it, scientifically, but all of us who love our animals know instinctively when our pets are troubled, uncomfortable or in pain.
 Physicians have well designed plans to help their patient's in pain (ref) and Veterinarians are moving in that direction too (ref1, ref2)